 Thank you for your email and our subsequent telephone conversation.
 I regret to say that you are very uninformed about the workings of our business and feel that this email is a waste of time as you didn’t appear to accept any explanation I gave you.
 I have honoured your request to put in writing what we spoke about but I can’t believe that you are targeting an Australian family owned business because by your own admission you can’t get a response from other large global businesses or the Australian Government Department of Agriculture to whom I directed you to for a full explanation of the Australian Government Authorised Halal Program.
 (Note: This is a lie.
-Our calls and emails to government ministers have confirmed that the government has no jurisdiction of the halal scam.
-It is, to quote many Ministers, “a private business decision)
+Our calls and emails to government ministers have confirmed that the government has no jurisdiction over the halal scam.
+It is, to quote many Ministers, “a private business decision”)

 When I was telling you about our operation you told me that you were just trying to understand.
 It is a pity you didn’t seek to understand first rather than threaten us with comments like “We are asking you politely now to stop paying this fee.
 And to make sure you understand how bad it is for Australians and for your business we have started a boycott of your products.
 You may not feel it at first, but as word spreads you will see the results of this very poor business decision”.
 Quite offensive and based on a false premise.

 Our business Nolan Meats is founded on this principle of free choice.
 (What free choice is there Terry when you deliberately do not label your meat supplied to Australian businesses as halal?)

 All religions need money to fund the upkeep of their churches, temples, schools and humanitarian work etc. and they all collect it via different means.
 Most collect funds by donation and return on investments from those accumulated donations.
 I am a practising Christian and donate regularly to my denomination.
 If a certification company has Muslim principals and they donate some of their earnings to fund mosques and schools etc. the same way other religions do I cannot judge or dictate their actions.
 We sell to people of all denominations and agnostics.